 Collective bargaining would create decent work and raise quality of care.

 Scotland is currently pursuing a policy of constructing sector-wide collective bargaining in its social care sector, with the aim of including voluntary and private providers.
 This initiative is very much in its early days and there is a great deal of uncertainty regarding questions over should there be a separate structure of bargaining for outsourced providers or would bargaining arrangements be better by somehow being ‘bolted on to’ existing public sector arrangements.
-There are also questions over who should be in the room during negotiations, i.e. employers (who represents employers in such a diverse sector?) alongside government or local authority representative groups such as the Convention of Scottish Local Authorities (COSLA).
+There are also questions over who should be in the room during negotiations, i.e. employers representing a diverse sector alongside government or local authority representative groups such as the Convention of Scottish Local Authorities (COSLA).

 This work towards creating sector wide collective bargaining for Scottish social care is part of the recommendations of the Feeley Report.
 However, unless the funding settlement for social care is more generous, the issue remains what, realistically, can sector-wide collective bargaining achieve.
 A government commitment to increased resources to pay providers accurate and realistic prices for their services reflecting the skills of the workforce and a decent wage remains a prerequisite alongside sector-wide collective bargaining.